-There is a theory in the literature as to why the South Bend to Chicago corridor was chosen for expanding the deluxe services to Northern Indiana: the deluxe services were successful elsewhere.
-But social custom and expectations is a plausible explanation as well.
+There is a theory in the literature as to why the South Bend to Chicago corridor was chosen for expanding the deluxe services to Northern Indiana: the deluxe services were successful elsewhere.1 But social custom and expectations are plausible explanations as well.
 There is a dark truth about how the deluxe services were promoted on the South Shore Line and throughout interurban and steam railroading in the United States, and it is worth exploring.